wallytutor/learning-by-teaching/software.md

 ## Fresh Ubuntu

 This document provides the basic steps to setup a working Ubuntu system for scientific computing.
 It includes the general setup and customization steps.
-For more on #linux, please visit the dedicated [page](linux.md).
+For more on #linux, please check the dedicated section.

 ### Getting started